 Ignacio is studying for a PhD in History at the University of Cambridge, in the United Kingdom.
-He is a Chilean academic and lawyer, who completed his MA in History at University College London in 2016, and is currently researching on Latin American 19th-century intellectuals, political thought and networks.
+He is a Chilean academic and lawyer, who completed his MA in History at University College London in 2016 and then returned to Chile to teach and research Latin American 19th-century intellectuals, political thought and networks.
 He returned to the UK in 2019 to pursue his PhD in this subject at Cambridge University which he will complete in 2023.

 What has your Fellowship enabled you to do, explore, or gain that you wouldn’t have otherwise?